mikejmcguirk/Neovim-Win10-Lazy/README.md

 ### Objectives

-- This config is designed to be Git-controlled on multiple machines
-- System environment variables are used for configs that vary machine to machine
+- Git-Controllable on multiple machines using System environment variables (see the env_variables.lua file) for machine-specific configuration
-- Assuming the environment variables are correct and the LSPs installed, the config should function as is on a fresh Neovim install on Windows 10
+- Function on both Windows 10 and Linux systems
 - Use Lazy loading to minimize startup time

-### Environment Variables

-This config uses user-defined environment variables for the following:

-- Pointing to the OmniSharp.dll file (required for OmniSharp to attach)
-- (Optional) Pointing to the Node.exe file used by copilot (default Node path will be used if missing)
-- (Optional) Disabling copilot
-- (Optional) Pointing to the browser used by Markdown Preview (system default browser will be used otherwise)
-- (Optional) Setting the color scheme

-Information on how to set these variables up is provided below in the relevant sections.

 ### General Installation Notes

-- If possible, avoid performing these steps as Administrator or using an elevated terminal (accepting UAC prompts is still fine).
+- When installing on Windows, avoid running as Administrator or using an elevated terminal if possible (accepting UAC prompts is still fine).
 If the nvim-data files have mixed ownership, permissions conflicts might cause plugins to fail

 ### Git Installation Notes